 To make everything all the more interesting, Somerton is also the spot of a famous troy maze in England.

 When Bill revisits the situations of the previous night at Somerton, he finally realizes he's being watched as he passes a building numbered 37 and sees a bald man following him passing a building numbered 23.
 As Bill becomes increasingly fearful he stops before a restaurant with the address 237, which we will momentarily see is the Verona Restaurant.
 He waves for a cab but is unable to hail one.
-He crosses the street and takes refuge before a news kiosk, the bald man now distinctly threatening, there being no doubt he's been following Bill, the Verona Restaurant behind him now as he gazes up the street at Bill.
+He crosses the street and takes refuge before a news kiosk, the bald man now distinctly threatening, there being no doubt he's been following Bill, the Verona Restaurant to his rear as he gazes up the street at Bill.
 Bill picks up a paper that reads "Lucky to Be Alive."
 We will shortly find inside it a story on the "beauty queen" (a prostitute) who has overdosed and that no foul play was suspected.
-Alongside that story is one on a hostage situation that ends with text on the harm of mental violence.
+Alongside that story is one on a hostage situation on a train that ends with text on the harm of mental violence.
 There are other linking elements but these are some of the main ones, the idea of mental violence being primary.

 Verona comes from Veronica and has taken on the folk meaning "true image", Veronica being supposedly the woman who, when he was on his way to his crucifixion, wiped the face of Christ with her veil, thus recording his true image, becoming an icon of him.
 Of course, wherever there is the idea of a true image, there is also the idea of a false one.

 It's after this brush with 237 that Bill goes to the hospital, finds that Amanda has died, and visits the body of the beauty queen/hooker in the morgue.
-When Bill arrives at the hospital, we can see out the doors on an opposite wall the street number 236, so either this is the street number of the hospital, or it is the number of a place just opposite (as in it's difficult to tell if this is a real street or a drive-thru for the hospital), but either way The Shining is referenced again as it was the door to Room 236 that was discreetly open when Danny tried to enter Room 237 on Tuesday.
+When Bill arrives at the hospital, we can see out the doors on an opposite wall the street number 236, so either this is the street number of the hospital, or it is the number of a place just opposite (as in it's difficult to tell if this is a real street or a drive-thru for the hospital), but either way The Shining is referenced again as it was the door to room 236 that was discreetly open when Danny tried to enter Room 237 on Tuesday.

 Bill Harford is later told that he was indeed followed, in order to frighten him, but that his interpretation of the situation is wrong, that the prostitute, who had taken a Christ-like redemptive posture in the story, wasn't murdered as Bill believes her to have been.
 In Eyes Wide Shut, as in The Shining, we have characters operating in mazes in which all is not as it seems to be--neither for the characters nor the audience, and though it's difficult to impossible for the audience to come to a certain conclusion as to what is true and what is false, Bill, at the end, in his conversation with Alice, avows that he considers himself lucky to be alive, as if he has survived a very dangerous journey indeed.

 Ideas concerning zeker, remembrance being not only past experience but coming alive in the present--such as in the idea of anamnesis, of the Passover and the deliverance from bondage as being a real experience to be had by each individual, and in the eucharist not being only a memorial event but a remembrance that is a real occurrence--I think are expressed in the film in conjunction with 237, and have written on it here.
 We see this in Eyes Wide Shut with the mystery of whether what Bill has experienced is real or an elaborate charade put together in order to teach him a lesson.
-And even if it was an elaborate charade, what of the coincidental death of the woman who stepped forward to redeem Bill?
+And even if it were an elaborate charade, what of the coincidental death of the woman who stepped forward to redeem Bill?
 Has the charade become real life?
 Due the mask she was wearing at the orgy, and the alterations death has brought to her face, when Bill examines the woman he is unable to tell if she is indeed the one at the party, as well as the same woman who had OD'd earlier at Victor's party.
-The Verona (true image) Restaurant as 237 (gematria for ZKRI, a version of ZKR) anticipates this examination, looking for the true image, trying to discern who she is--and though in The Shining we've a quite different situation, again, Jack will divine in the mirror of Room 237 what seems the true image of the young woman who rose from the tub, a type of crypt here, to embrace him, and that rather than being young she is old and decaying.
+The Verona (true image) Restaurant as 237 (gematria for ZKRI, a version of ZKR) anticipates this examination, looking for the true image, trying to discern who she is--and though in The Shining we've a quite different situation, again, Jack will divine in the mirror of room 237 an alternate image of the young woman who rose from the tub, a type of crypt, to embrace him, and that rather than being young she is old and decaying.
 Or she is actually old and young all at once, for form changes from moment to moment.
 The child is born and is a girl, named such-and-such, daughter-of-so-and-so.
 The form of that infant is quite different from the woman many decades hence, different from the aged woman on her death bed, and yet all are the same person.

 But, of course, Bill throughout Eyes Wide Shut is not only attempting to separate fact from fiction in his world, but what is his true self as versus his crafted persona, and the same for his wife.